California Fatal Bicycle Accident & Wrongful Death Guide

 • A commercial or delivery vehicle operator

-• An unsafe road or missing bike lane
+• A city or county responsible for unsafe road conditions or missing bike lanes

 Who Can File a Wrongful Death Claim in California?